 Rett syndrome signs and symptoms include:

 - Unusual eye movements.
-Children with Rett syndrome tend to have unusual eye movements, such as intense staring, blinking or closing one eye at a time.
+Children with Rett syndrome tend to have unusual eye movements, such as intense staring, blinking, crossed eyes or closing one eye at a time.

-- Irregular heartbeat (dysrhythmia).
+- Irregular heartbeat.
 This is a life-threatening problem for many children and adults with Rett syndrome and can result in sudden death.

 Stages of Rett syndrome

 Rett syndrome is commonly divided into four stages:

 - Stage I: early onset.
 Signs and symptoms are subtle and easily overlooked during the first stage, which starts between 6 and 18 months of age and can last for a few months or a year.
 Babies in this stage may show less eye contact and start to lose interest in toys.
 They may also have delays in sitting or crawling.

 - Stage II: rapid destruction.
 Starting between 1 and 4 years of age, children lose the ability to perform skills they previously had.
 This loss can be rapid or more gradual, occurring over weeks or months.
 Symptoms of Rett syndrome occur, such as slowed head growth, abnormal hand movements, hyperventilating, screaming or crying for no apparent reason, problems with movement and coordination, and a loss of social interaction and communication.

 - Stage III: plateau.
 The third stage usually begins between the ages of 2 and 10 years and can last for many years.
 Although problems with movement continue, behavior may have limited improvement, with less crying and irritability, and some improvement in hand use and communication.
 Seizures may begin in this stage and generally don't occur before the age of 2.